Abdofer/AirBnB_clone/README.md

 ![AirBnB Logo](https://www.pngitem.com/pimgs/m/132-1322125_transparent-background-airbnb-logo-hd-png-download.png)

 ## Project Description
-This is the first part of the AirBnB clone project where we worked on the backend of the project whiles interfacing it with a console application with the help of the cmd module in python.
+This is the first part of the AirBnB clone project where we worked on the backend of the project while interfacing it with a console application using the cmd module in Python.

-Data (python objects) generated are stored in a json file and can be accessed with the help of the json module in python
+Generated data (Python objects) are stored in a JSON file and can be accessed using the JSON module in Python.

-## Description of the command interpreter:
+## Description of the Command Interpreter:
-The interface of the application is just like the Bash shell except that this has a limited number of accepted commands that were solely defined for the purposes of the usage of the AirBnB website.
+The application's interface resembles the Bash shell but supports a limited number of predefined commands designed specifically for the AirBnB website's usage.

-This command line interpreter  serves as the frontend of the web app where users can interact with the backend which was developed with python OOP programming.
+The command line interpreter serves as the frontend of the web app, enabling users to interact with the backend developed using Python's OOP programming.

-Some of the commands available are:
+Supported commands include:
-- show
+- `show`
-- create
+- `create`
-- update
+- `update`
-- destroy
+- `destroy`
-- count
+- `count`

-And as part of the implementation of the command line interpreter coupled with the backend and file storage system, the folowing actions can be performed:
+This implementation of the command line interpreter, combined with the backend and file storage system, supports various actions:
--   Creating new objects (ex: a new User or a new Place)
+- Creating new objects (e.g., a new User or a new Place)
--   Retrieving an object from a file, a database etc…
+- Retrieving objects from files, databases, etc.
--   Doing operations on objects (count, compute stats, etc…)
+- Performing operations on objects (counting, computing stats, etc.)
--   Updating attributes of an object
+- Updating object attributes
--   Destroying an object
+- Destroying objects

+## Additional Feature: Search Command
+We've introduced an additional command, `search`, to the command interpreter.
+This command lets users search for specific objects based on specified criteria, enhancing the interaction with the data.

+To use the `search` command, enter the following in the command interpreter: search <class_name> <attribute_name> <attribute_value>

+bash
+Copy code
+This command will return a list of objects that match the search criteria.

-## Author
+## Authors

-Anas KHEIREDDINE
-Abderrazaq FERMAQ
+Anas KHEIREDDINE & Abderrazaq FERMAQ